Waikato/wekaDeeplearning4j/DEVELOPMENT.md

 $ ./update-javadocs.sh
 ```

+## Correctly Setting Classpath
+If you run into a `The filename or extension is too long` error, make sure to set the `Shorten Command line`
+parameter in your run configuration to `@argfiles`.

 ## Updating Zoo Models

 Currently there are two types of zoo models included in WekaDeeplearning4j: DL4J Zoo and Keras Applications.